seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 A DType which does not define this, must have only a single implementation and not be flexible.

+DTypes such as a Unit datatype, wrapping an existing Numerical datatype *must* be able to access these ``CastingImpl``.
+The will be able to wrap and modify them as necessary.
+This means that a DType which wraps another can automatically define casts for any DType it knows at construction time (see also Alternatives).

 These return a ``CastingImpl`` defined in some more detail in the next section.
 It also answers the last question: ``np.can_cast(DType, OtherDType, "safe")`` since ``CastingImpl`` defines a ``CastingImpl.cast_kind = "safe"``.